 Written by Carol Meja, CFK Africa Communications Manager

-Twenty-year-old Elkanah Mboya Akoko is a brilliant young man who was born and raised in the Olympic area in Kibera.
+Twenty-year-old Elkhana Mboya Akoko is a brilliant young man who was born and raised in the Olympic area in Kibera.
 He is an Angaza Scholarship alumnus, having received his scholarship from CFK Africa in 2017.
 The Angaza Scholarship serves as a stepping-stone to post-high-school education for many youth who come from vulnerable backgrounds.
 He tells us more about the impact the scholarship and CFK Africa have had on his life.

 How did you get the Angaza Scholarship?